Best Exercises For People With Bad Knees

 Try Going Cycling

-You may confidently take on even the most exhilarating and difficult courses in a group.
+You may confidently take on even the most exhilarating and challenging courses in a group.
 Knee pain can be a common occurrence for new riders.
 What follows are some considerations.
-To give your knees a break, limit your outside riding and try switching to smooth surfaces.
-If you have mobility issues and want to avoid bending your knees while pedalling, you may change the height of your seat to accommodate this.
+Limit your outside riding and try switching to smooth surfaces to give your knees a break.
+If you have mobility issues and want to avoid bending your knees while pedalling, you may change your seat height to accommodate this.

 Try Elliptical